 The MFA in Fine Arts program is one of several within the

 School of Art, Media, and Technology (AMT).
-The School of Art, Media, and Technology is home to programs including Communication Design, Photography, Design and Technology, and Illustration.
-Evolving technology and the changing boundaries between of art, design, and social critique allow for increasingly sophisticated forms of expression.
-As the disciplines intersect, dialogue and collaboration by students across the school allows AMT to better address social needs and problems through fine art.
+The School of Art, Media, and Technology is home to programs including Communication Design, Data Visualization, Design and Technology, Illustration, and Photography.
+Evolving technology and the changing boundaries between art, design, and social critique allow for increasingly sophisticated forms of expression.
+As the disciplines intersect, dialogue and collaboration between students across the school allow AMT to better address social needs and problems through fine art.

 The New School.
-For example, the recent symposium Human Rights and Human Wrongs brought together five artists and faculty from The New School to discuss human rights violations in Guatemala.
+For example, the recent symposium "Human Rights and Human Wrongs" brought together five artists and faculty from The New School to discuss human rights violations in Guatemala.

 external partnerships also provides students with access to many of the diverse galleries throughout New York City’s five boroughs.
 Through these connections, students meet industry experts, who can provide opportunities for them to present work, collaborate on projects, and find representation.